jackzellweger/rent-to-sale-price-ratios/README.md

 ![Heatmap of The U.S.](/Images/heatmap-us.png?raw=true)

 These computations took on the order of 5 minutes to complete and render a single map.
 We can start to see that the data (probably constrained by the Zillow rental data) mostly fills the urban areas of the U.S. That’s no surprise.
-We can start zooming into different metro areas to get a feel for which areas might be more
+We can start zooming into different metro areas to get more detail.

 **Atlanta, GA**